 Glos Families Directory

-If you are aware of any safeguarding issues during the school holidays please email email@example.com and add 'Safeguarding Concern' into the subject area.
+If you are aware of any safeguarding issues during the school holidays please email firstname.lastname@example.org and add 'Safeguarding Concern' into the subject area.
+Any email sent marked for safeguarding will be responded to within 24 hours.